adobe/aepsdk-roku/sample/development/README.md

 # About

-This Roku channel is build for SDK development.
+This Roku channel is built for SDK development.

 ## Initializing Project